agkozak/polyglot/README.md

 Ahead | \*
 Renamed | >

-## Exit status
+## Exit Status

-If the exit status of the most recently executed command is other than zero (indicating success), the exit status will be displayed in the right prompt of `zsh` but to the left of the main prompt in all other shells (because they lack a right prompt):
+If the exit status of the most recently executed command is other than zero (zero indicating success), the exit status will be displayed in the right prompt of `zsh` but to the left of the main prompt in all other shells (because they lack a right prompt):

 ![Exit status displayed in `zsh`, `bash`, and `ksh`](img/exit-status.png)